 Elite Bistro Pressure Cooker Retailers

 The Elite Bistro Power Cooker is sold through a variety of online and instore retailers, in addition to its main distribution method of televised home marketing.
-These retailers made no mention of the potentially fatal flaws in the cookers design and construction.
+These retailers made no mention of the potentially fatal flaws in the design and construction of the pressure cooker.
 Some retailers that currently stock the Elite Bistro are: